Adobe InDesign: I Can’t Edit an Adobe Stock CV Template!

 - You will design your CV on the pages 1-3 of your favorite.
 Let’s say you pick the second page one as per my screen shot (A4–Master Light).
 Double click that page 1 icon and start adding your information to the body of the document.
 Use the Type tool (the T in the Toolbox on the far left) to add, delete and format the text.

 - To edit the photo and your personal information, you will need to navigate to the Master page behind that Body page, so note the letter that appears on each thumbnail.
-A for column 1, B for column 2, C for column 3 and D for column 4.
+(Note: master pages were renamed parent pages with the 2022 update) A for column 1, B for column 2, C for column 3 and D for column 4.
 Double click the name of the corresponding master page.
 Now you can update the information at the top of the page.
 In my screen shot, I’m in the 2nd column and a B appears on each column two thumbnail, so I need to double click on B-A4 Master-Light.

 - To return to the Body pages, double click the icon for your page 1.
 The photo and personal info is updated on all the pages in that column.

 If you don’t need the other pages (even the 2nd and/or third pages of the column you are using), consider dragging them to the trash can in the bottom right of the Pages panel to delete them from the document.
 They will still be in the original template, if you decide you need them later.